Skip to content

 WordPress still powers 40% of the web and works great for most websites.
 Contentful is the enterprise headless leader for multi-channel content.
 Sanity offers developer-friendly headless with real-time collaboration.
 Strapi is the best open-source headless option.
 Don't go headless unless you have developer resources and multi-channel needs.

-The CMS landscape has split.
+The CMS market has split.
 Traditional systems like WordPress give you everything out of the box but opinions about how to build.
 Headless systems like Contentful give you freedom but require development work.
 The 'best' CMS depends entirely on your team: content creators need easy editing, developers want flexibility, and business needs budget and speed.
 Here's how to navigate the split.

 What is a CMS?